Satyake/LLAMA-quantized/README.md

 # LLAMA-quantized

-TheBloke/Llama-2-7B-Chat-GGML Quantized model use case
+TheBloke/Llama-2-7B-Chat-GGML Quantized model use case on RAG